- ‘Family-Centered Services’ Means Good Customer Service on

 - February 2011

 - November 2010

 Tag Archives: Fatherhood

-Regular child support payments depend upon both the willingness and ability of parents to support their children.
-In honor of Father’s Day, our June issue focuses on programs and initiatives that help fathers deepen their financial and emotional commitments to their children.
+We’re always looking for ways to increase the effectiveness of our child support program, particularly in three major areas, modernizing technology, increasing procedural fairness, and gathering evidence of programs that work.
+In honor of Father’s Day, our June Child Support Report focuses on programs and initiatives that help fathers deepen their financial and emotional commitments to their children.

 For more than 20 years, OCSE has been involved in efforts to secure consistent support for children through programs to improve parental responsibility and increase child support collections.
-To improve the effectiveness of the child support program, our focus has been in three major areas: modernizing technology, strengthening parents’ perception of fairness of the process, and using evidence of what works to make program improvements.
+Ongoing research and evaluation efforts are designed to yield the evidence required for developing and replicating program models.